nordicenergy/powerchain-monorepo/python-packages/sra_client/docs/DefaultApi.md

 > RelayerApiOrderSchema get_order(order_hash, network_id=network_id)

-Retrieves the 0x order with meta info that is associated with the hash.
+Retrieves the powerchain order with meta info that is associated with the hash.

 ### Example